On this page:

 The any pattern can be useful for defining generic metafunctions, grammars, and judgments, or to partially specify contracts on Redex definitions.
 In large developments, I sometimes create a base language with generic operations on syntax, using any.

-When in Racket, we use term to inject syntax into Redex. term acts like quasiquote, and even supports unquote, so we can write use Racket to compute terms through templating.
+When in Racket, we use term to inject syntax into Redex. term acts like quasiquote, and even supports unquote, so we can use Racket to compute terms through templating.
 Most quoted s-expressions are also valid Redex terms, which can be useful if we want to move between s-expressions in Racket and terms in Redex.

 Examples: